 This is a real nightmare, and it's happening right now.
 How will we deal with it?

 To a gigantic problem like this, there is no doubt that there are many approaches.
-While expensive, one of the solutions could likely be removing greenhouse gases from the atmosphere.
-It would take a long time to complete the work, but the range of possibilities will increase in the meantime.
+While expensive, one solution would likely be to remove greenhouse gases from the atmosphere.
+It would take us a long time to complete the work, but the range of possibilities will increase in the meantime.

 After all, people are already adapting to bad weather and weather.
 In Holland they build flood-prevention channels.
 Floating farms are born in Bangladesh.
 In Singapore, entire skyscrapers are home to fruit and vegetable plantations.

-Paradoxically, and we already see it today, the more the problem will be perceived as widespread, the more the "army" of aware and responsible fighters will expand to conquer a rosy future.
+Paradoxically, and we already see it today, the more the problem is perceived as widespread, the more the "army" of aware and responsible fighters will expand to conquer a rosy future.
 Adaptation will be followed by combat, and combat may be followed by victory.

 Or we'll die out, right?

 Yes, I wrote it at the beginning of this article.
-In general, I believe that the fate of humanity is techno-volatile (or utopia beyond our wildest predictions, or extinction).
+In general, I believe that humanity's destiny is technovolatile (or utopia beyond our wildest predictions, or extinction).
 Technology may or may not explode.
-If the advances continue, everything will be achievable.
-If we don't, everything will fall apart.
-It is a crossroads for the planet.
+If advancements continue, everything will be achievable.
+If we don't do this, everything will fall apart.
+It's a crossroads for the planet.

 Dystopia or Utopia?

-As I see it, the possibility of self-extinction cannot be ruled out.
+As I see it, the possibility of self-extinction cannot be discounted.
 As more and more technology is developed, its distorted use also becomes an option.

 Yet I continue to remain more optimistic than pessimistic.
-In his essay "The singularity is close", my hyper-quoted Ray Kurzweil expressed a moderate hope of living a rosy future, and I support it.
+In his essay “The singularity is close“, my aforementioned Ray Kurzweil expressed a moderate hope of living a rosy future, and I second him.

-Technology, especially that based on artificial intelligence, will provide checks and balances: as with computers, "viruses" of all kinds will always exist.
-They will do damage, some of them even very large, but they will still be a fraction of the benefits.
-And no one ever said to give up on computers to avoid viruses.
+Technology, especially that based on artificial intelligence, will provide checks and balances: as with computers, "viruses" of all sorts will always exist.
+They will do damage, perhaps some very great, but it will still be a fraction of the benefits.
+And no one ever said you had to give up your computer to avoid viruses.

 It could be argued that computer viruses don't do the same harm as biological viruses or destructive nanotechnology.
 This reinforces the concept: the severity of the danger will only strengthen our control capacity and our reaction to the danger.